-Nursing Suite Nursing Room / Pods Interfaith Rooms Sensory Rooms Service Animal Relief Areas Children's Play Area Storage Loading Docks
+Nursing Suite Lactation Room & Modular Pods Interfaith Prayer & Meditation Room Sensory Rooms Service Animal Relief Areas Children's Play Area Lounges Storage Loading Docks

-Pipe chase node is to be provided behind plumbing walls for sinks, toilets, and urinals.
-However these spaces also serve a dual function by storing custodial equipment and supplies.
+A pipe chase is to be provided behind plumbing walls for access to sinks, toilets, and urinals.
+These chases also serve as a place to store custodial equipment and supplies, and can be combined with larger custodial closets.

 - The custodial area should be at the entrance of the node and be separated from the pipe chase by a lockable door. - The custodial area should have (at minimum) a mop sink, dedicated locations for storage carts/equipment and receptacles for equipment.
-Mop sink and Pipe Chase area will need to follow requirements for wet floor. - Pipe chase node are to be 5'-0" wide by 7'-6" high, with (a minimum) 2'-0" clear circulation space to be maintained throughout chase, free of any obstructions.
+Mop sink and Pipe Chase area will need to follow requirements for wet floor. - Pipe chases are to be 3'-0" wide by 7'-6" high, with a minimum 2'-0" clear circulation space to be maintained throughout chase, free of any obstructions.
+Chases should maintain a straight and consistent path without jogs to the maximum extent possible. - Vertical pipes, ductwork for exhaust, and conduit at toilet and urinal niches are to run between niches.

-- Vertical pipes, ductwork for exhaust, and conduit at toilet and urinal niches are to run between niches. - Bulk soap storage tank(s) is to be located in sink pipe chase and be readily accessible for refilling. - Illuminated mirror and LED lighting drivers to be located and accessible in pipe chases. - Each Concourse should have at least one central custodial storage area for paper stock and cleaning supplies.
+- Bulk soap storage tank(s) is to be located in sink pipe chase and be readily accessible for refilling. - Illuminated mirror and LED lighting drivers to be located and accessible in pipe chases. - Fach concourse should have at least one central custodial. storage area for paper stock and cleaning supplies.
+The custodial area should have 18" deep shelving for approximately 60 cubic feet of supplies. - Where a standard chase is not feasible the space behind trash receptacles shall be used to access the soap refill. - Drywall within plumbing chases must be finished and painted.